Sarah Wiberley

 1981, United Kingdom

-She went on to work for a number of glass studios honing her craft before embarking on a masters degree at The Royal College of Art, graduating in 2011 from the Ceramics and Glass department.
-Here she had the opportunity to combine her own style with the skills she had learnt over the previous years.
+Honing her craft via working for a number of prestigious glass studios, Wiberley embarked on a masters degree at The Royal College of Art, graduating in 2011 from the Ceramics and Glass department.
+This was an invaluable time to unify, refine and build upon the various skills learnt over the previous years.

-Wiberley continues to develop her work in her own London-based studio, she has exhibited her work in Europe as well as in the UK.
+Wiberley continues to develop her work in her own London-based studio, she has exhibited extensively within the UK, as well as in New York and Europe.

 Artist portrait by David Cleveland.